about the Refugio Cochamó

 Electricty.
 Even though the Refugio Cochamó uses mainly candles to provide night-time lighting, it generates a small amount of electricity.
 If there is sufficient power, given the time of the year and consumption needs, guests can charge smartphone, tablets and cameras.
 Items like hair dryers and curling irons, however, will blow up the system.
 Leave them behind.

 Internet.
-In this isolated valley, Refugio Cochamó offers limited Internet for an additional cost but no WiFi.
+In this isolated valley, Refugio Cochamó offers limited Internet but no WiFi.
 The satelite connection allows for a sluggish connection.
-The Refugio provides a computer to send emails, check forecast, chat, etc.
+The Refugio provides a computer during certain hours of the day to send emails, check forecast, chat, etc.

 Three shared bathrooms provide hot showers heated by a wood-burning furnace.

 No celular coverage or phone service.

 Refugio Cochamó doesn't accept credit cards.
 It's possible to prepay via bank deposit or PayPal.

 Closest ATM machine is in Puerto Varas or Puerto Montt.
 There are no ATMs in Cochamó town.

 Price List for 2017-2018 season